voxel51/fiftyone/docs/source/integrations/openclip.rst

 Inference with a Prompt and Set Classes
 _________

-With OpenClip, you can also optionally specify a text prompt to help guide a model towards a solution as well as only specify a certain number of classes to output during zero shot classification.
+With OpenCLIP, you can also optionally specify a text prompt to help guide a model towards a solution as well as only specify a certain number of classes to output during zero shot classification.
 For example we can inference as such: